wandersoncferreira/python-experiment/README.md

 OBS: Every default data or module is only loaded if you have the module installed in your Python Environment.
 The package already checks it.

+# Faker library

+I just started using the [Faker](https://github.com/joke2k/faker) library.
+It will suit very nicely what is the purpose of this package.
+Additional custom default provides might be:

+	+ Fake CSV files.

+However, faker already have a lot of nice builtins options.

 # Contributions